 - Automated standard application of payment;

 - Check Claims;

-- Electronic Fund Transfer;
+- Electronic Fund Transfer:

 - Electronic Fund Account;

 - Invoice processing platform;

 - Judgment Fund;

 - Payment Application Modernization;

 - Prompt Payment;

 - Automated Clearing House;

 - Cash Management Improvement Act;

 - GFRS/FACTS I;

 - Government wide Accounting;

 - Intergovernmental Reconciliation;

 - Standard General Ledger;

 - Tax Payer Identification Number

-• 3 years of experience in developing, implementing, and maintaining a record management process for establishing and maintaining current and archived participant, attendant, and service vendors files;
+- 3 years of experience in developing, implementing, and maintaining a record management process for establishing and maintaining current and archived participant, attendant, and service vendors files;

-- 3 years of financial management experience; - 3 years of basic accounting and payroll experience; - The FMS provider must meet statutory guidelines to include: - Approved as a NC Medicaid provider; - Authorized to transact business in North Carolina (pursuant to all State laws and regulations); - Be approved by the IRS to act as an employer agent Section 3504 of the IRS Code and IRS Revenue - Procedure 70-6; - Bonded; - Knowledge of laws and rules that regulate expenditure of public funds; - Ability to utilize an accounting system that operates effectively on a large scale; - Ability to effectively track individual budgets; - Ability to develop, implement, and maintain an effective payroll system that adheres to all applicable tax requirements; - Ability to conduct required criminal history and health care registry checks; - Ability to develop, implement, and maintain a record management process for establishing and maintaining current and archived participant, attendant, and service vendors files; - Ability to maintain all files in a secure and confidential manner for the prescribed time as required by the Federal and State rules and regulations, including HIPAA requirements;

-• Ability to develop policy and procedures to indicate how all processes will be implemented and maintained; and

-- Ability to provider FMS through multiple self-direction models including: Agency with Choice and Fiscal/Employer Agent models. - Verification of Provider Qualifications
+- 3 years of financial management experience;

+- 3 years of basic accounting and payroll experience;

+The FMS provider must meet statutory guidelines to include:

+- Approved as a NC Medicaid provider; - Authorized to transact business in North Carolina (pursuant to all State laws and regulations); - Be approved by the IRS to act as an employer agent Section 3504 of the IRS Code and IRS Revenue Procedure 70-6; - Bonded; - Knowledge of laws and rules that regulate expenditure of public funds; - Ability to utilize an accounting system that operates effectively on a large scale; - Ability to effectively track individual budgets; - Ability to develop, implement, and maintain an effective payroll system that adheres to all applicable tax requirements; - Ability to conduct required criminal history and health care registry checks; - Ability to develop, implement, and maintain a record management process for establishing and maintaining current and archived participant, attendant, and service vendors files; - Ability to maintain all files in a secure and confidential manner for the prescribed time as required by the Federal and State rules and regulations, including HIPAA requirements; - Ability to develop policy and procedures to indicate how all processes will be implemented and maintained; and - Ability to provider FMS through multiple self-direction models including: Agency with Choice and Fiscal/Employer Agent models.

-NC DHHS fiscal agent and MMIS (GDIT/NCTracks
+NC DHHS fiscal agent and MMIS (GDIT/NCT) racks

 Tribal Governments

+Frequency of Verification:

+Initially and every five years

+Appendix C: Participant Services

+C-1/C-3: Service Specification n

-State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).
+the Medicaid agency or the operating agency (if applic Service Type: specification are readily available to CMS upon request through cable).

-Supports for Participant Direction
+Supports for Participant Direction "Call Assaulta Edition and dead are been

-The waiver provides for participant direction of services as specified in Appendix E. Indicate whether the waiver includes the following supports or other supports for participant direction.
+The waiver provides for participant direction of servic includes the following supports or other supports for p tes as specified in Appendix E. Indicate whether the waiver

-Support for Participant Direction:
+Support for Participant Direction: atterpant direction.

 Other Supports for Participant Direction

+Alternate Service Title (if any):

-Personal Assistant Services ---------- ----------- ----------
+Personal Assistant Services

+HCBS Taxonomy:

 Category 1: Sub-Category 1:

 08 Home-Based Services 08030 personal care

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

-ervice Definition (Scope):
+Service Definition (Scope):

 Category 4: Sub-Category 4: